Split Pea Soup Recipe

 Pin It

-Smoky, hearty, and full of protein, this Easy Split Pea Soup with Ham is a meal worth savoring!
+Smoky, hearty, and incredibly comforting, this easy Split Pea Soup with ham is a meal you'll want to enjoy on repeat!

 Prep Time: 15 minutes